 Other Peaks: Although I have just described the six largest massifs of the Rwenzori Range, it is somewhere around 50 km in length and has a number of other significant summits.
 The first peaks that you see on the standard circuit are actually the Portal Peaks, a small cluster of some 10 peaks with dramatic cliffs on the eastern sides.
 Kihuma at 4391 meters is the highest and can be ascended from the vicinity of the John Matte Hut, heading north to the swampy Bukurungu Pass then east to the summit.
 The range tapers off to the north of this, but even with Fort Portal 20 km to the north is the summit of Karangora (3014 meters) I know nothing about this peak.

-When I was there, the guides were talking of possibly opening up and promoting a southern hiking route in the park.
+As noted above, the Rwenzori Treking Service has opened a southern hiking route in the park.
 There is a large cluster of high summits to the south-west of Mt.
 Luigi Di Savoia, with the highest being Humphries (4578 meters).
 Osmaston reports that it is drier here, leading to pleasant walking and climbing of these peaks from the upper Nyamugasani Valley.
 To the south-east of this valley and its many lakes is yet another cluster of peaks, topped by Rwatamagufa at 4253 meters.
 These can be reached by various routes from the Rwatamagufa valley.